 Marketing systems built around what the customer really wants, not what we think they want.

-Are you a roofer, plumber, HVAC technician, landscaper, electrician, or home remodeler?
+Are you a roofer, plumber, HVAC technician, landscaper, or home remodeler, or someone who provides home services for people in their local community?

 Don’t believe it?
 Keep reading and see for yourself.